mousepawmedia/standards/source/csi.rst

 Purpose and Theory
 =======================================

 In many languages, it is considered “bad practice” to not comment code, yet so many programmers fail to do it.
-Many more write comments to themselves, but these comments are cryptic at best.
+Many more write comments to themselves, but these comments are often cryptic at best.
+Still others write comments that restate the functionality of the code.

+Because of these problems, several practices exist which condemn comments in most, or all, situations.
+This leads to code which becomes inexorably separated from its specification.

 The CSI Commenting Standard offers a non-language-specific standard for writing comments.